-AWs are regularly reviewed by the RIPE NCC Hostmasters.
-LIRs may approach the RIPE NCC for an evaluation of its AW at any time.
+AWs are regularly reviewed by RIPE NCC staff.
+LIRs may approach the RIPE NCC for an evaluation of their AW six months after receiving their first allocation and at any time after that.
 Please note that LIRs are always welcome to approach the RIPE NCC for a second opinion on requests even if they fall within the LIR's AW.